-There is an assessment fee of $150 per rotation which must be submitted with your PAL application.
+There is NO assessment fee for PAL applications.
 Separate applications must be submitted for each rotation.

 The assessment is based on a portfolio which you would submit in which you would provide documentation of what you have learned relative to the competencies required in all internships.
 This assessment is completed by a date certain depending on the program application due date or after a candidate is matched to the program (within three weeks of the match) OR AT THE DIRECTION OF THE INTERNSHIP.

 Documentation may include, but is not limited to job descriptions, performance evaluations, narrative descriptions of experiences which are attested to by a manager or by providing examples of work product.
 Experiences completed in an ACEND accredited Dietetic Technology Program for which you received a verification statement and after which you passed the Registration exam will be considered.

 Tuition remains the same.
 Application for PAL and documentation must be submitted at the direction of the Internship.
 Interested applicants should plan in advance in order to be ready to provide the necessary information.

-Additional information will be provided to applicants who have an application in DICAS designated as "COMPLETE" or "RECEIVED" and who have registered with D&D Digital and appear on the list of applicants who have selected Priority Nutrition Care Distance Dietetic Internship as one of their match choices OR immediately on a match to our Program.
+PAL application forms and materials will be provided to applicants who have an application in DICAS designated as "COMPLETE" or "RECEIVED" and who have registered with D&D Digital and appear on the list of applicants who have selected Priority Nutrition Care Distance Dietetic Internship as one of their match choices OR immediately on a match to our Program.
 You will be required to complete a worksheet which delineates competencies required in all Internships and descriptions of where, when, what you learned and the evidence you are submitting to document your learning for any competencies you are claiming credit for.
 The information and evidence must be submitted in a well-organized professional portfolio.

 The following is a listing of the competencies you would be required to support with evidence of learning.
 The rotations to which these competencies apply are listed in parentheses next to each competency.